About Evansville Federal Credit Union

 How do I become a member?

 Apply Now or stop by any Evansville Federal Credit Union branch to open an account.
 The $5 minimum balance in your savings account, also called a "share account", enables you to vote for our board of directors.
-Please bring photo ID with you when you open your account.
+Please bring photo ID that has your current address with you when you open your account.
 Once you’ve opened your share account, you are a member of EFCU and can enjoy all of the benefits of membership!

 Evansville Federal Credit Union was founded on September 12, 1961.
 Since then, a lot has changed.
 In 1961, the average income was $5,315, the average price of a new home was $12, 500, and the average price of a new car was $2,850.
 And, gas was $0.27 a gallon.
 Yep, $0.27 a gallon!